Skip to content

 Pros

-• Stability and security of tenure under the Landlord and Tenant Act
+• Security of tenure and stability under the Landlord and Tenant Act 1983

-• Some landlords discount rent for 2–3 year commitments
+• Some landlords offer reduced rents for 2 to 3 year commitments

 Cons